Docker-Tutorialz/nodejs-app/README.md

 EXPOSE 3000
 CMD ["node", "app.js"]
 ```

-After this, please check on your web browser the address `http://192.168.1.100:3000/`.
-You can able to see the message `Olá MUNDO!` in portuguese.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.